 EDU 545 School Administration

 The administrator's role in the local educational agency is a multi-faceted leadership function.
-Students learn the prin-
+Students learn the principles of personnel administration and staff development.
+They also develop introductory skills in curriculum design, budgeting, and effective communication.